noefp/easy_gdb/README.md

 In most of the servers is probable that some of the tools needed are already installed, and if you work often with linux you would probably have some of them already.

-### Set up EasyGDB using the template example and Docker {#set-up-easy-gdb-using-the-template-example-and-docker}
+### Set up EasyGDB using the template example and Docker (#set-up-easy-gdb-using-the-template-example-and-docker)

 Using the Docker, the first step will be cloning the docker-compose repository.
 Go to the path where you want to save your genomics database and clone the easyGDB_docker repository from GitHub: